adrianmmiller/AppDataIsolation/README.md

 persist.sys.vold_app_data_isolation_enabled=1
 ```

-You can test for these props via terminal before and after module install to see theyre applied corectly via:
+You can test for these props via terminal before and after module install to see theyre applied correctly via:

 ```
 getprop persist.zygote.app_data_isolation